jahirsadik/CoHet-Implementation/README.md

 Multi-agent Particle Environment (MPE) and Vectorized Multi-Agent Simulator (VMAS) demonstrate that it outperforms the state-of-the-art in a wide range of cooperative multi-agent scenarios.
-Our research is supplemented by an analysis of the impact of our agent dynamics model on the intrinsic motivation (IM) module, how it facilitates learning under reward sparsity, and its scalability with an increasing number of heterogeneous agents.
+Our research is supplemented by an analysis of the impact of our agent dynamics model on the intrinsic motivation (IM) module, how the two different variants of CoHet perform, and its scalability with an increasing number of heterogeneous agents.